Slapparoo/ClassC/README.md

 Everything compiled will be available in C and Visa Versa - inside c some patterns will need to be adhered to.

-Variables may end up always be public as they will just be defined in a struct, so when used in ClassC could be 'guarded' but always available in c.

 **new keywords**

 * `class` definition